fakerUNcode/algorithm-repository/README.md

-# The reposity for storing the code and img analysis of my process of learing Algorithm and DataStructrue
+# A code and img analysis repository

+I build this repo to store my Algorithm and DataStructre codes and analysis imgs ( C language version )